signalwire/examples/Voice/AI Agent with NodeJS/README.md

 ## Run Your Express Server

 This example serves our webhooks using an [Express](https://expressjs.com/en/starter/installing.html) server.
 After your environmental variables are set, you can install dependencies with `npm install` then start the Express server with `npm run start`.
-If you prefer to use Docker, build the image with `docker build -t aiagent .` and run it with `docker run --p 3000:3000 --env-file .env aiagent`.
+If you prefer to use Docker, build the image with `docker build -t aiagent .` and run it with `docker run -p 3000:3000 --env-file .env aiagent`.

 ## Testing with Ngrok